Balloons Policy

 Disabling CPU or Memory Pinning of a Container

 Some containers may need to run on all CPUs or access all memories without restrictions.
-Annotate these pods and containers to prevent the resource policy from touching their CPU or memory pinning.
+There are two alternatives to achieve this: policy configuration and pod annotations.

 cpu.preserve.resource-policy.nri.io/container.CONTAINER_NAME: "true"